moorepants/learn-multibody-dynamics/mass.rst

 Properties of Dyadics
 =====================

+.. todo:: Peter mentioned that some of these are definitions, like the definition of a dyadic-vector dot product.
+I should probably make that clearer what is a definition and what is a theorem that follows.

 Dyadics have similar properties as vectors but are not necessarily commutative.

 - Scalar multiplication: :math:`\alpha(\bar{u}\otimes\bar{v}) = \alpha\bar{u}\otimes\bar{v} = \bar{u}\otimes\alpha\bar{v}`